Kevin O'Connor (footballer, born 1982): Brentford B and Development Squad coach (2015–2018)

 On 25 May 2015, shortly after his retirement as a player, O'Connor was announced as Brentford's Development Squad assistant coach, working under head coach Lee Carsley.
 On 29 September 2015, O'Connor took over from Carsley and remained Head Coach until 4 January 2016, when he reverted to his previous position upon the appointment of Flemming Pedersen.
 On 17 November 2016, O'Connor took over the permanent role of Brentford B head coach from Pedersen and stayed in the position until mid-December 2018.

 Brentford assistant first team coach (2018–present)

-On 13 December 2018, O'Connor was named as assistant first team coach of the Brentford first team, working under head coach Thomas Frank and assistant head coach Brian Riemer.
+On 13 December 2018, O'Connor was named as assistant coach of the Brentford first team, working under head coach Thomas Frank and assistant head coach Brian Riemer.
 His role was described as a bridge between the players and the coaching staff and between the first team and the B team, with a focus on coaching the offensive side of the game.
 By 2022, his matchday role had progressed to feeding then-assistant head coach Brian Riemer with information from a position up in the stand, behind the technical area.
 By December 2024, he was assisting assistant head coach Claus Nørgaard with defensive training and "constructing the opposition" for set piece coach Keith Andrews' drills.